Dietician Toby Amidor dishes up tips on integrating healthier eating habits and offers insight on the relationship between food and sleep.

 - Avoid greasy, spicy, and very heavy foods before bed which can lead to heartburn.

-- Avoid going to bed hungry—have a light snack before bed light a yogurt with fruit or whole grain crackers with peanut butter.
+- Avoid going to bed hungry—have a light snack before bed light yogurt with fruit or whole-grain crackers with peanut butter.

 Toby: As long as you have not overeaten throughout the day and gone over on your daily recommended calories (around 2000 calories/day for the average American), then it is okay to have a light snack before bedtime.
 You also want to avoid going to bed hungry, which can lead to an unrestful sleep.

 Optimal snacks include a glass of warm milk, cheese, and whole-grain crackers, or an apple and almond butter.

 Rosie: What are your top recommendations for people looking to integrate healthier habits?